 6. If you have bought a STEVENS bicycle with suspension, you should ask your STEVENS dealer to properly adjust the chassis.
 Improperly adjusted suspension components are liable to malfunction or damage.
 In any case, the riding behaviour deteriorates and you do not achieve maximum riding safety and riding pleasure.

-For more information see the chapters "Suspension Forks" and "Full Suspension of the Mountain Bike Models" further below as well as the instructions of the component manufacturers.
+For more information see the chapter "Suspension Forks" as well as the instructions of the component manufacturers.